docascode/vscode-docs-build/README.md

    remote: this repository, visit https://github.com/enterprises/microsoftopensource/sso?authorization_request=AEJANEWOPPW6YTNW5TYNW2K7OBDR3A5PN5ZGOYLONF5GC5DJN5XF62LEZYAF32PCVVRXEZLEMVXHI2LBNRPWSZGODVDHWBVPMNZGKZDFNZ2GSYLML52HS4DFVNHWC5LUNBAWGY3FONZQ
    ```

-1. If you see the below errors while cloning the temolates repository, this is caused by that you used the `Git Credential Manager Core` before GitHub enabled the SSO, and you need to re-authorize the application.
+1. If you see the below errors while cloning the template repository, this is caused by that you used the `Git Credential Manager Core` before GitHub enabled the SSO, and you need to re-authorize the application.
    ```bash
    $ git clone https://github.com/microsoft/templates.docs.msft.git
    Cloning into 'templates.docs.msft'...